1939 Trivia Quiz Questions With Answers

 Amelia Earhart is officially declared what?

 Adolf Hit*ler orders Plan Z, a 5-year naval expansion

 program intended to provide for a huge German fleet capable of what?

 British Prime Minister Neville Chamberlain states what in

 the House of Commons?

-A: That any German attack on France will be automatically considered an attack
+A: That any German attack on France will be automatically considered an attack on Britain.

 The Golden Gate International Exposition opens where?

 A: In San Francisco.